Edwin Jarvis: Avengers

 His name and English origin bears resemblance to Jeeves, the fictional sagacious valet in the books by P. G. Wodehouse.
 When Iron Man (Tony Stark) called the Avengers' first meeting and donated the Stark house as the Avengers Mansion headquarters, Jarvis grew accustomed to the guests and served the Avengers for many years thereafter, acting as a father figure to some of the newcomers.
-Jarvis was there when the first guest, the time-lost Captain America (Steve Rogers), became a member of the Avengers.
+Jarvis was there when the first guest Captain America (Steve Rogers) became a member of the Avengers.
 He was the only one to stay with the Avengers for their entire existence, a distinction not even Captain America can claim.
 As a result, Captain America has stated that Jarvis should be regarded just as much of an Avenger as he is.

 Jarvis spent some time as the primary babysitter for Franklin Richards, the super-powered son of Mister Fantastic and the Invisible Woman, when the two Fantastic Four members were residing at the mansion.
 He also served as the sponsor to Silverclaw while the latter was growing up, and the future Avengers member has come to regard him as an uncle.

 Being a manservant to the Avengers meant that Jarvis has had to deal with their enemies on several occasions.
-In The Avengers #59 and #60 (Dec.
-1968, Jan.
-1969), he was assaulted by intruders in the mansion and bound and gagged.
-Jarvis has also been personally involved in many adventures, including leading the evacuation of a stalled subway train during a citywide disaster and battling a demonically possessed car.
+Jarvis has also been personally involved in many adventures, including being Ultron's brainwashed decoy as the Crimson Cowl, and leading the evacuation of a stalled subway train during a citywide disaster and battling a demonically possessed car.
 Jarvis defended the floating Hydrobase against a horde of robots built by Doctor Doom during the Acts of Vengeance crisis.
 He was present when one of the many incarnations of the Masters of Evil attacked the mansion.
 Taken hostage, he was brutally beaten by Mr. Hyde while Captain America and the Black Knight were forced to watch.
 His physical injuries included a shattered knee and 90% loss of vision in his left eye, forcing him to wear an eyepatch for some time; however, Jarvis refused to retire, believing instead that confronting his fears gave him more in common with the Avengers.
 Jarvis personally confronted Loki, risking great danger, after realizing the villain had tricked his way inside the mansion.
 He tendered his resignation during Iron Man's battle with alcoholism, but returned not long afterwards.

 In his duties as the Avengers' manservant, he was entrusted with items of great power, including the Casket of Ancient Winters.